AdobeDocs/audience-manager.en/help/using/features/declared-ids.md

 ### `DPID` and `DPUUID`

-Audience Manager compares and matches the combined `DPID` and `DPUUID` to a corresponding user ID in our system.
-If an ID does not exist, Audience Manager creates a new user ID and synchronizes it to the `DPID/DPUUID` combination.
-Once Audience Manager matches or creates a user ID (the `UUID`) it returns that ID in the [!DNL JSON] response to the cookie in the client's domain (first-party cookie) or other local storage.
+[!DNL Audience Manager] compares and matches the combined `DPID` and `DPUUID` to a corresponding user ID in our system.
+If an ID does not exist, [!DNL Audience Manager] creates a new user ID and synchronizes it to the `DPID/DPUUID` combination.
+Once [!DNL Audience Manager] matches or creates a user ID (the `UUID`) it returns that ID in the [!DNL JSON] response to the cookie in the client's domain (first-party cookie) or other local storage.

 Call this function when you're using [!UICONTROL DIL] v6.1 or earlier.
-However, this function has been deprecated in favor of the new version that gets [!UICONTROL declared IDs] from the [!UICONTROL Adobe Experience Platform Identity Service].
+However, this function has been deprecated in favor of the new version that gets [!UICONTROL declared IDs] from the [!DNL Adobe Experience Platform Identity Service].

 ```js
 DIL.create({